microsoft/playwright/docs/src/test-components-storybook-js.md

 ---
 id: test-components-storybook
-title: "Experimental: Storybook component stories"
+title: "Experimental: Storybook"
 ---

-Playwright Test can now test [Storybook](https://storybook.js.org) component stories.
+Playwright Test can now test components from [Storybook](https://storybook.js.org) stories.
 This allows you to test everything that Storybook supports, including: (1) renderers like React, Vue, Angular, Lit, Svelte, Solid, Qwik, and Ember, (2) metaframeworks like Next, Nuxt, and SvelteKit, and (3) builders like Webpack, Vite, and Rspack.

 ## Example